realodix/assert-dev/README.md

 ----------- | ------------------------------------------------------------------
-`bool`      | Check whether a variable is a boolean or not `int`       | Check whether a variable is of type integer or not `float`     | Check whether a variable is of type float or not `string`    | Check whether a variable is of type string or not `non-empty-string` | Check whether a variable is of type string, and not empty
+`bool`      | Check whether a variable is a boolean or not `int`       | Check whether a variable is of type integer or not `positive-int` | Check whether a variable is of type positive integer or not `negative-int` | Check whether a variable is of type negative integer or not `float`     | Check whether a variable is of type float or not `string`    | Check whether a variable is of type string or not `non-empty-string` | Check whether a variable is of type string, and not empty